moorepants/eme150a/content/pages/project-one.rst

 Content Pages (three pages)
 ---------------------------

-- Introduction: Introduce the five designs and what you are you want us to learn about it.
+- Introduction: Introduce the four designs and what you are you want us to learn about it.
 - Detailed explanations and descriptions: Text, figures, tables, equations, etc that explain the design and address some, more or all of the issues listed